-The 17 best street food halls in London
+The best street food markets and food halls in London

 Choice rules supreme at these culinary epicenters